 By when a tax return has to be submitted in Germany?

-If you must submit your tax return in Germany, the deadline will be on 31st July.
-It means that by the end of July 2020, you will have to file your tax return for 2019.
+If you must submit your tax return in Germany, the deadline will be on 31st July normally.
+For example, by the end of July 2019, you will have to file your tax return for 2018.
 If you really cannot make it before the deadline, you can try to apply to the tax office for an extension.

 Result of tax assessment